 State of Louisiana BOARD OF PROFESSIONAL GEOSCIENTISTS

 Crystal M. Hocking License no.

 EXPIRING ON OCTOBER 14, 2022

+WRSmith, Chairman of the Board

 Please note that your license certificate is not valid proof of licensure unless the license registration card accompanying it is current.